-6 Reasons Why Dogs Put Their Ears Back
+9 Reasons Why Dogs Put Their Ears Back

-Animal behaviorist Dr. Karen B. London on how your dog’s ears can clue you in to how they’re feeling.
+Here’s how your dog’s ears can clue you in to how they’re feeling.

-One possibility is sadness, which often results in ears that are tucked down close to the sides of the head.
+One possibility is sadnessopens in a new tab, which often results in ears that are tucked down close to the sides of the head.
 Dogs may show this when a favorite person departs.
-I once saw a dog pull his ears back like this when he saw some of his pup buddies playing but he couldn’t join them because he was on a leash.
+I once saw a dog pull his ears back like this when he saw some of his pup buddies playing, but he couldn’t join them because he was on a leash.

-Dog ears that are pulled back can often indicate fearfulness.
-This is especially true if combined with other facial and body signals associated with this emotion.
+Dog ears that are pulled back can often indicate fearfulnessopens in a new tab.
+This is especially true if combined with other facial and body signals associated with this emotionopens in a new tab.
 You can assess a dog’s fearfulness by their lowered body posture, lowered tail, ears back, panting, yawning, lip-licking, avoiding eye contact and attempts to hide, escape or retreat.
 It’s important to note that all dogs express fear differently and they may only show some of these signs.
-Some dogs also show this stiffness of the tail or body, trembling, furrowed brow, whale eye, squinting, dilated pupils or pulling the corners of the lips back.
+Some dogs also exhibit stiffness of the tail or body, trembling, furrowed brow, whale eye, squinting, dilated pupils, or pulling the corners of the lips back.

 When a dog’s ears are in their natural resting position, it typically indicates that a dog is comfortable in the situation.
-When dogs greet each other however, it is common to see one dog maintain their natural ear posture, suggesting that they are is at ease, while another dog puts their ears back, indicating the opposite.
+When dogs greet each otheropens in a new tab, however, it is common to see one dog maintain their natural ear posture, suggesting that they are at ease, while another dog puts their ears back, indicating the opposite.
 Putting the ears back in this context may be an appeasement behavior.

 Dogs who are about to bite often pin their ears tightly to the head.
 It has been suggested that this may simply protect their ears from injury by keeping them out of the way of any teeth in the vicinity.
-This would be combined with other body language as a warning sign including growling, barking, lunging, tooth displaying, going stiff, tongue flicking, charging, hard stares and facial expressions indicating nervousness or fearfulness (see above).
+This would be combined with other body language as a warning sign, including growlingopens in a new tab, barkingopens in a new tab, lungingopens in a new tab, tooth displaying, going stiff, tongue flicking, charging, hard stares, and facial expressions indicating nervousness or fearfulness (see above).